Fencing Your Yard

 • In terms of material sturdiness, any of these options would be a good choice.

-• A height of at least 6 feet is recommended.
+• A height of at least 4 feet is required, but higher is always better.

 • Measure the gap between the bottom surface and the ground.
 Is it wide enough for a golden retriever to see underneath?
 This may be enough to entice your golden to try digging further to see if he can make it to the “prize” he sees on the other side.